grammophone/Grammophone.Domos.Accounting/README.md

 of accounting postings in the domain, `R` is the type of remittances in the domain, `J` is the type of accounting journals in the domain and `D` is the type of the domain container.
-If the optional invoice entities are used in the Domos domain, derive from the more specific `AccountingSession<U, BST, P, R, J, ILTC, IL, IE, I, D>`, where `I` is the type of invoices, `IL` is the type of invoice lines and `ILTC` is the type of tax components in a invoice line.
+If the optional invoice entities are used in the Domos domain, derive from the more specific `AccountingSession<U, BST, P, R, J, ILTC, IL, IE, I, D>`, where `I` is the type of invoices, `IL` is the type of invoice lines and `ILTC` is the type of tax components in an invoice line.

 ![AccountingSession diagram](Images/AccountingSession.png)